 The precise conditions for admission can be downloaded from the relevant page of each course of study.

-Further information on the language courses for students at UdK Berlin can be found here.
+Detailed information concerning the Berlin Career Courses can be found here.

 No tuition fees are payable at the UdK Berlin, with the exception of some advanced education master programmes.
 However, all current students at universities in Berlin have to pay a sum of approx. 300 euros per semester.
 This is made up of a social security contribution for the studierendenWERK BERLIN, contribution for student representation, registration and continuation fees, and a semester ticket (for use on public transport).
 For some study courses in the Colleges of Music and Performing Arts, a fee of 30 euros is also charged for participation in the admissions process.